manuelAlonsoPerez/Low-pass-filter/Readme.md

 In linux terminal:

-1.- Execute Makefile in main folder to compile the serial and parallel programs and to compile all the functions and make the lib-simple library `$ make all`
+1.- Execute Makefile in main folder to compile the serial and parallel programs and to compile all the functions and make the lib-simple library<br />
+`$ make all`<br />

 2.-  To execute serial_main in linux terminal<br />
 //automatic execution with kappa=0.1 and 50 iters<br />